-Appraising Evidence for Decision-Making
+Appraising Evidence for Policy-Making

-The goal of evidence-informed policy-making is not simply to increase reliance on research results, but to increase reliance on "good" (i.e., rigorous) research.
-This chapter focuses on developing knowledge and skills to critically assess the strength of evidence.
+6.1 The goal of evidence-informed policy-making is not simply to increase reliance on research results, but to increase reliance on "good" (i.e., rigorous) research.
+This Chapter focuses on developing knowledge and skills to critically assess the strength of evidence.
 It starts with a primer on basic research methods in order to build knowledge and skills on the type and quality of evidence generated by the different research methodologies.
-It then deliberates the criteria for assessing the quality and rigour of research evidence.
+It then deliberates the criteria for assessing the quality and rigor of research evidence.

-5.1 Basic research methods primer
+Basic research methods primer

-5.1.1 What is research?

-Research is:
+Defining research

-- Process of discovering new knowledge - A systematic investigation - Designed to produce new generalisable knowledge/or test a hypothesis - "Research" comes from French "recherche", which means "to go about seeking"

-Research is different from other forms of discovering knowledge (like reading a book) because it uses a systematic process called the Scientific Method.

-A systematic investigation means that a careful plan is followed to gather and analyse information.
-It means information gathering is done according to an established plan or system; or in a methodical way, and that it can be replicated.

-Generalisable means the information gathered can be applied to other populations, and has been published and disseminated.
+- 6.2 Research is: - Process of discovering new knowledge - A systematic investigation - Designed to produce new generalisable knowledge/or test a hypothesis - "Research" comes from the French word "recherche", which means "to go about seeking" - 6.3 Research is different from other forms of discovering knowledge (like reading a book) because it uses a systematic process called the Scientific Method. - 6.4 A systematic investigation means that a careful plan is followed to gather and analyse information.
+It means information gathering is done according to an established plan or system; or in a methodical way, and that it can be replicated. - 1.5 Generalisable means the information gathered can be applied to other populations, and has been published and disseminated.

-5.1.2 Research design and methods
+Research design and methods

-No matter what topic is being studied, the value of the research depends on how well it is designed and carried out.
+- 6.6 No matter what topic is being studied, the value of the research depends on how well it is designed and carried out.
 A research design is a framework in which a research study is undertaken.
 A research employs one or more research techniques to collect and analyse data.
-One may ask: why is research design so important?

-The design is the logical structure that gives direction and systemizes the study.

-- Serves to ensure that we obtain relevant data to answer the research question in a convincing way - Choice of study design is critical: - o Affected by type of research question - o Dictates the type of conclusions that can be drawn - o Influenced by availability of resources and time needed to accomplish the task
+One may ask: why is research - design so important? - The design is the logical structure that gives direction and systemises the study - Serves to ensure that relevant information is obtained to answer the research question in a convincing way - Choice of study design is critical: - o Affected by type of research question - o Dictates the type of conclusions drawn - o Influenced by availability of resources and time needed to accomplish the task